section-engineering-education/engineering-education/content/articles/a-beginners-guide-on-how-to-become-a-blockchain-developer/index.md

 2. Supply Chain

-The supply chain system involves tracking the movement of goods that end up turning into end products.
+The supply chain system involves tracking the movement of goods or services from a source to an end-user.
 Big companies such as Walmart use it to increase supply chain transparency.

 Using blockchain technology helps ensure that distributors across the supply chain are honest and transparent.